hellosign/hellosign-embedded/CONTRIBUTING.md

 # How to contribute

-We're excited you're considering contributing to hellosign-embedded!
+We're excited you're considering contributing to `hellosign-embedded`!
 Your patches are essential to keeping our client library bug free and up-to-date.
 We want to keep it as easy as possible to contribute.
 There are only a few guidelines you must follow that will allow us to keep up with pull requests and maintain a high quality code base.

 ## Getting Started